 I recently dedicated an entire article to flooring with tips on what to consider when searching for the best floor for your aging-in-place home.
 You can read the article, “How to Find Flooring That’s Safe, Inexpensive, and Easy to Install for Aging in Place,” to learn more about vinyl and some other excellent flooring options to create a safe bathroom for an older adult.

 Time to Get Started

 The threat of a slip or fall in the bathroom is a scary reality for adults as they age.
 Luckily, there are a lot of preemptive strikes we can take to protect our loved ones.
-This weekend, make it your DIY project goal to add these flooring products to your aging-in-place bathroom.
+This weekend make it your DIY project goal to upgrade your aging-in-place bathroom floor.
 In just a day or two, you’ll improve the safety of the bathroom and reduce the likelihood of your parent slipping or falling.

 As always, use the comments section below to send me your questions throughout the flooring upgrade.

 Good luck with your next aging-in-place home project.